Fully proofed dough

 This post might include affiliate links.
 Please see my policy.

-One of the exciting aspects of working with pan loaves is the pan affords some wiggle room to experiment, to push the boundaries.
+One of the exciting aspects of working with pan loaves is the pan affords some wiggle room to experiment and push the boundaries.
 Because the pan provides added structure, you can increase the hydration (making it softer), push the number of mix-ins, and even experiment with new grain types.
-This guide outlines my go-to method for shaping rectangular loaves of all shapes and sizes.
+This guide on shaping a pan loaf outlines my go-to method for shaping rectangular loaves of all shapes and sizes.

-Many recipes at this site that are shaped as a boule or bâtard can be adapted to use a pan loaf instead.
-Simply shape the dough as described below, steam your oven, and turn your free-form loaf into a pan loaf.
+Many recipes at this site shaped as a boule or bâtard can be adapted to use a pan loaf instead.
+Shape the dough as described below, steam your oven, and turn your free-form loaf into a pan loaf.

 Common Dough Weights for Different Pans